Use Jenkins to trigger UFT One tests from ALM

 Select one of the following credential handling modes from the Credential Scope drop down.

-Note: If you upgrade to Jenkins plugin version 7.1 or later, for any jobs you previously configured, the first credential handling mode System (global) credentials is used by default.
+Note: If you upgrade to Application Automation Tools plugin version 7.1 or later, for any jobs you previously configured, the System (global) credentials mode is used by default.

-If you defined ALM credentials within your jobs, and subsequently upgraded to a Jenkins plugin version between 6.4 and 7.0:
+If you defined ALM credentials within your jobs, and subsequently upgraded to an Application Automation Tools plugin version between 6.4 and 7.0: